WHERE TO STAY IN GEORGE TOWN

 We took Grab to go from our hotel to the pier.
 We were too lazy to walk with our backpacks in the heat!
 This way cost us 6RM (1,20€).

-Like in Europe, GRAB is cheaper than the taxi.
+Like in Europe, GRAB is cheaper than a taxi.

 You need to download the App on your phone.
 See their website HERE.